Killing of Yao Pan Ma

-Yao Pan Ma, a 61-year-old Chinese American, was attacked on April 23, 2021, before he was declared dead 8 months later on December 31, as a result of traumatic brain injury caused by blunt force trauma inflicted by 49-year-old African American Jarrod Powell, in East Harlem, New York City, United States.
-The racist attack drew national attention as part of a rise in anti-Asian hate crimes in America.
+Yao Pan Ma, a 61-year-old Chinese American, was attacked on April 23, 2021, before he was declared dead 8 months later on December 31, as a result of traumatic brain injury caused by blunt force trauma inflicted by 49-year-old African American Jarrod Powell, in East Harlem, New York City.
+The attack drew national attention as part of a rise in anti-Asian hate crimes in the United States.

 Background

 Ma and his wife Chen Baozhen (陈宝珍) moved to the United States in October 2018 from Taishan, Guangdong, where Ma had worked as a dim sum chef.
 Ma worked at a restaurant in New York City until it closed permanently due to the COVID-19 pandemic.
 As he had not worked long enough to qualify for unemployment benefits, Ma and his wife, who had also lost her job as a home health aide permanently, collected bottles and cans to make money to afford food.
 With the couple's adult children and grandchildren still in China, they otherwise only received financial support from Chen's retired parents, who were both in their 90s and received a monthly total of $1000 in Social Security.

-Since the COVID-19 pandemic started, there has been an uptick in racist incidents and bullying against Asian Americans.
+Since the COVID-19 pandemic started, there has been an uptick in racist incidents and harassment against Asian Americans.
 A few months prior to the attack against Ma, 84-year-old Thai-American Vicha Ratanapakdee died after being attacked in San Francisco.